Note: This review is from 2019, the new more expensive version Omegon LX3 is available, but the older omegon LX2 is still on the market.

 If you do multiple day trails and you don’t want to do classic astrophotography then the Omegon is for you without any doubts.

-If you want to take pictures on southern hemisphere and use 100 to 300 mm lenses at the same time, the Sky watcher Star adventurer mini wifi or bigger Star Adventurer with autoguider port is a better choice for you.
+If you want to take pictures on southern hemisphere or use 100 to 300 mm lenses, the Sky watcher Star adventurer mini wifi or bigger Star Adventurer with autoguider port is a better choice for you.